 Eileen is the author of The Children’s Bill of Emotional Rights, published by Jason Aronson, 2012 and she is the co-author of: What Happens When You Die: Three and Four-Year-Olds Talking about Death published by Jason Aronson 2011.

-Her upcoming book documenting her work at Little Mish is entitled: Emotional Education and will be published in 2017
+Her second book documenting her work at Little Mish and outlining the methods used in the school is entitled: Emotional Education and was published in 2017